How Your Body Uses Fulvic Acid and Humic Acid

 Emerging research shows that fulvic acid may hold important keys to optimizing brain function, as well as treating many of the conditions and diseases that afflict the human brain.

-One study that was published in 2011 showed that fulvic acid offered a great deal of promise for patients with Alzheimer’s,5 because of its unique ability to keep plaques and protein tangles (believed to be the root cause of Alzheimer’s) from forming, as well as its antioxidant properties.
+A 2011 study showed that fulvic acid offered a great deal of promise for patients with Alzheimer’s5 because of its unique ability to keep plaques and protein tangles (believed to be the root cause of Alzheimer’s) from forming, as well as its antioxidant properties.

 6. Boosts Libido